Kreativ2121/Driving-Style-Recorder/README.md

 ## Data visualisation
 Data visualisation app is available at: http://www.cd44289.zut.edu.pl/.
-This website is available only on the West Pomeranian University of Technology Intranet.
+This website is available only through the Intranet of the West Pomeranian University of Technology.
 You will need VPN connection to access this website.